Activists angry as Maha government fails to induct women in expanded cabinet | Politics

 “Maharashtra was the first state in the country to give the reservation for women.
 When 50 per cent of India's population is women, they are not represented in the state cabinet.
 This shows the BJP's mindset,” said Sule.

+This is an insult to women in general in the progressive state like Maharashtra, she alleged.

+Social activist Kiran Moghe said not inducting women is ''shocking'', especially when the country is celebrating 75 years of Independence.

-''I wonder that they did not find any capable woman who can be inducted in the cabinet,'' Moghe said.
+''I wonder that they did not find any capable woman who can be inducted in the cabinet,'' Moghe said in Pune.
+Former bureaucrat and lawyer Abha Singh took a dig at the BJP over women finding no place in the new cabinet. '''Beti Bachao Beti Padhao' is the motto of Prime Minister Narendra Modi-led BJP, but they should also make a daughter a minister,'' she said.

+Singh said there is a huge difference between what one preaches and practices.
+“There is a great difference in what you speak and what you do.
+Your actions speak for you.
+You have not made any woman a minister in your cabinet which is a fact.
+This shows that you don't have any regard for women's talent or for women in general,” she said.

+Citing the World Economic Forum's Global Gender Gap Report 2021, Singh said India's position has slipped by 28 points to 140 among 156 countries under the Modi government.
+India's ranking is worse than Bangladesh and Pakistan in the absence of “political and social empowerment” of women.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)